 The training should include teaching drills and exercises grounded in real-world everyday scenarios that test employees’ ability to detect scammers and respond appropriately to fraudulent requests.

-There should be regular vulnerability tests conducted.
-Risk assessments performed on computer networks and applications to find and eliminate possible points of failure.
+Conduct regular vulnerability tests.
+Perform risk assessments on computer networks and applications to find and eliminate possible points of failure.

-Implement AI analytics tools that can scan networks, user accounts, and applications to determine what passes for normal behaviour, and auto-detect and immobilize suspicious activities before they spread.
+Implement AI analytics tools to scan networks, user accounts, and applications to determine what passes for normal behaviour.
+Using these tools to auto-detect and immobilize suspicious activities before they spread.